withastro/docs/src/pages/en/guides/markdown-content.md

 ```

-> ⚠️ Although `draft: true` will prevent a page from being built on your site at that page route, `Astro.fetchContent()` currently returns **all your Markdown files**.
+> ⚠️ Although `draft: true` will prevent a page from being built on your site at that page route, `Astro.glob()` currently returns **all your Markdown files**.

-To exclude the data (e.g. title, link, description) from a draft post from being included in your post archive, or list of most recent posts, be sure that your `Astro.fetchContent()` function also **filters to exclude any draft posts**.
+To exclude the data (e.g. title, link, description) from a draft post from being included in your post archive, or list of most recent posts, be sure that your `Astro.glob()` function also **filters to exclude any draft posts**.

 ⚙️ To enable building draft pages: